 From these positions and volunteer service, I have come to know the multi-faceted identity of Fairfax and I use that understanding to guide my actions in the General Assembly.
 Having an informed overall knowledge of the community and being unaligned with a political party allows me to always consider how any issue will affect Fairfax without the pressure of any other interest.

-In my previous terms as Fairfax's representative, I drew on this knowledge and conversations with fellow Fairfax residents to propose, shape, and pass legislation.
-A vote for me ensures the voice of Fairfax is heard when the Statehouse debates the issues affecting our community during the next two years.
+In my time as Fairfax's representative, I drew on this knowledge and conversations with fellow Fairfax residents to propose, shape, and pass legislation.
+A vote for me ensures the voice of Fairfax is heard when the Statehouse debates the issues affecting our community.

 In introducing myself to a voter, I was asked if I was a Vermonter.
 The answer is yes.